rahulguptajc/sysfoo/README.md

 test 1 - testing polling logs
-test 2 - protection rule check
+test 2 - branch rule check
 This is a Sample Maven App.